finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/02_htpasswd_identity_provider/htpasswd_implementation.md

 ## Setting up HTPasswd

 The following steps provide guidance on how this can be done.
-To follow the steps below login into the cluster that was deployed in the previous step as the KubeAdmin user.
+To follow the steps below login into the cluster that was deployed in the previous step as the KubeAdmin or system:admin user.

 An example htpasswd file can be found [here](htpasswd), this file contains the following accounts: